 The workshop was organized in collaboration between University of Lapland, Iceland Academy of the Arts and Cirrus – Nordic and Baltic Network of Art and Design Education.
 The workshop took place in Reykjavik, Iceland and Rovaniemi, Finland.
 At the heart of the workshop laid the questions of cultural, social and environmental sustainability.
 The participants of the workshop came from Nordic and Baltic countries.

 The exhibition consists of the personal photographs and memories that artists attach on their significant childhood places.
-Here are the examples of the emotional looking on childhood places in Rósa Gísladóttir’s, Ása Hlin Svavarsdóttir’s and my photographs.
+Here are the examples of the emotional looking on childhood places in Rósa Gísladóttir’s and Ása Hlin Svavarsdóttir’s photographs.

 2011 Article of the year, Naistutkimus/Kvinnoforskning, Finnish Journal of Women Studies: Mari Mäkiranta: “Repetitive acts and radical intimacy – Self-portrait photography art and the possibilities of resistance”.
 The choice was made by Emerita Professor Ulla Vuorela, University of Tampere, Finland